WHAT WE DO

 Free Body Project recognizes dance as a powerful resource for social justice;

-We support the individuals and organizations around the world using dance as their primary tool to address violence, inequality and the ramifications of trauma through film and community.
+We support the individuals and organizations around the world using dance as their primary tool to address violence, inequality and the ramifications of trauma through film, events, and community.

 DANCE + DOCUMENTARY FILM SERIES